pc2/CustoNN2/projectplan/Minutes of Meetings/CustoNN2_MOM_2019_07_31.md

 -   Amey will generate kernels for InceptionV4.
 -   Aayush will performance model from the generated profile.mon for entire GoogleNet.
 -   Alina was successful in implementing the MPI version for baseline architecture and it outputs proper results.
+-   Dr.Kenter informed the team about the upcoming maintainence on Noctua cluster from 16th September - 20th September

 ##### Project decisions